davidralphlewis/davidralphlewis.github.io/src/posts/In-lieu-of-flowers.md

 those placeholders for unspoken
 sorrow, please send instead
 the first sunny morning in spring
-when mist evoprates like breath
+when mist evaporates like breath
 as buildings and smiles are preserved
 in amber.
 Send vivid, realistic dreams
 where you reunite with long dead